-Celebrate Suffrage Day at Global Women’s first 1 Day for Change conference on Tuesday, 19 September.
+Celebrate Suffrage Day at Global Women’s first 1 Day for Change summit on Tuesday, 19 September.

 During a full day of discovery, you’ll get practical information from leading figures on HOW to foster a more diverse, flexible and inclusive organisation as a strategy for growth.